storacha/indexing-service/README.md

 You should only need to run this once -- initializes your terraform deployment and workspace.
 Make sure you've set `TF_WORKSPACE` first!

+If the `make init` fails you will need to execute `tofu init` directly from the `deploy/app` folder to install the required dependencies, and it will update the `.terraform.lock.hcl` file if needed.

 #### `make validate`

 This will validate your terraform configuration -- good to run to check errors in any changes you make to terraform configs.